 Throughout the breeding season, queens go into and out of heat several times but not always at regular intervals.
 They may exhibit continuous heat cycles in early spring (averaging 14 to 21 days from the beginning of one cycle to the beginning of the next), followed in late spring by cycles that are further apart.
 Each queen establishes her own normal rhythm.

-PUBERTYMost female cats reach puberty and have their first heat cycle between five and nine months of age, occasionally earlier.
-Yet we do not want her to becoming pregnant until the queen is physically and mentally ready.
-Persians as a breed are considered late matures and may not reach puberty until 1.5 years of age.
+Puberty in CatsMost female cats reach puberty and have their first heat cycle between five and nine months of age, occasionally earlier.
+Yet we do not want her to become pregnant until the queen is physically and mentally ready.
+Persians as a breed are considered late matures and may not reach puberty until one and a half years of age.

 - Is where the queen does not come into heat and her ovaries are in a quiescent (inactive) stage.
 This would be the period of no sexual activity.
 In most areas of the United States, this would run from late September through mid-January.
 The low light and short length of daylight is a primary factor in suppressing the heat cycles during the winter months.
 Cats kept indoors may be stimulated to cycle from artificial light sources that are lengthening the queen's day.
 If light levels are similar to those experienced during the peak breeding seasons of early spring, they start cycling.

 - Proestrus in Cats